Quick Guide to Optimizing Your Website with Google SEO

-They rely on a strategy of cramming as many keywords as possible into a single article in order to rank well with the search engines - apparently without giving any thought to the fact that in order to make money, a real human being must read that article and draw value from it.
+They rely on a strategy of cramming as many keywords as possible into a single article in order to rank well with the search engines.
+This is done without giving any thought to the fact that in order to make money, a real human being must read that article and draw value from it.

 It’s crucially important that you balance search engine optimization with proper sales, marketing and relationship-building techniques.
 Just getting traffic is not enough.
 You need to get traffic that will deliver your most wanted response (MWR).

-There's another reason why creating a site full of disposable, low-quality but keyword-rich content is an ineffective strategy.
-Google's algorithm has become so sophisticated that it now takes into account factors that help determine the quality of your site, such as the average time visitors spend on your site and the number of pages they view.
+Creating a site full of disposable, low-quality but keyword-rich content is an ineffective strategy.
+Google’s algorithm has become so sophisticated that it now takes into account factors that help determine the quality of your site.
+For example, the algorithm takes into account the average time visitors spend on your site and the number of pages your visitor views.

-Naturally, visitors leave a low quality site quickly when they see it doesn't have the information they are seeking, and that site moves down the search engine rankings over time.
-High quality sites encourage visitors to hang around and read more of the excellent content - and those sites then move up the ranks as a result.
+Naturally, visitors will leave a low quality site quickly when they see it doesn’t have the information they are seeking.
+Google “slaps” that site by moving it down the search engine rankings over time.
+High quality sites encourage visitors to stay around and read more of the excellent content – and those sites then move up the ranks as a result.

 Think for a moment about the long term value of individual customers to your business.
 Some online get-rich-quick schemers think they can make a bundle by creating low-value, high keyword content and cramming it with advertising.
-This is an extremely short-sighted method for making money - when it works (which is hardly ever), it doesn't work for long.
+This is an extremely short-sighted method for making money.
+It may work in the short term but it doesn’t work for long.

 A site with highly optimized content which also offers high quality information encourages repeat visits.
 It encourages sign-ups to a newsletter or autoresponder course, which builds trust and increases conversion rates in the long term.

-The sites that rely on low-quality, spammy content may get a few visitors, but nowhere near as many as a quality site.
-On top of that, they will miss out on a lot of potential profit because they fail to recognize the lifelong value of each individual customer.
+Sites that rely on low-quality, spammy content may get a few visitors, but nowhere near as many as a quality site.
+They will miss out on a lot of potential profit because they fail to recognize the lifelong value of each individual customer.

-So don't become too obsessed with website search optimization and ignore the most important consideration for building a site: your customers.
+So don’t become too obsessed with website search optimization and ignore the most important consideration for building a site: your customers’ wants and needs.